hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/218__shrImallalitAlAlitaH.md

 > constitute Akhandakara Vritii.
 >

-​I hope you have read the whole thread.
+I hope you have read the whole thread.
 If not then go through it.
 Better not repeat all that.

 Even then I'll like to test your sentence: